Simple ovarian cyst: ovarian cyst that is anechoic, thin, and smooth walled, without septa or wall irregularities.

 Puncture procedures necessarily traverse three-dimensional(3D) space, not only the two-dimensional(2D) view of an ultrasound machine screen.
 This third dimension, because of the properties of ultrasound, is thinnest at the focal range of the probe and is inversely proportional to the operating frequency of the transducer crystal.
 This concept is called the slice thickness artifact and means that the operator must take the third dimension of the image into account: At times the tip of the needle used for puncture procedures appears to be within the structure at which it is aimed, but is actually in front of or behind the target structure.

 When puncture procedures are performed abdominally, one of two techniques is employed: needle guide or free hand.
 Less experienced operators are more comfortable using a needle guide attached to the transabdominal ultrasound transducer to assist needle placement.
 With increasing experience, the free-hand approach has been successfully practiced, with greater ease of handling the needle, shorter procedure time, and better alignment of the needle within the scanning plane.
-The limitation of this technique is that occasionally the transverse section of the needle, excluding the tip, is imaged and ...
+The limitation of this technique is that occasionally the transverse section of the needle, excluding the ...